Review – Chrono Trigger

 I finally finished Chrono Trigger, and only 12 years late.
 Not too bad.
 Much like Super Mario World, this is another classic that deserves the accolades it has received.
 I only hope Link to the Past and Final Fantasy 4 are Chrono Trigger good.
 Though because of the game’s quality characterization, I am now slightly depressed.

 It has been pretty uncommon in my life, but now and then a game comes along that affects me like a great movie or novel does.
 Now that there is no more to see, what happens to the characters?
-Crono, whose name is a typo because of the apparent five character limit in the game, was the standard silent protagonist and I don’t give a damn about him. → A reader is you.
+Crono, whose name is a typo because of the apparent five character limit in the game, was the standard silent protagonist and I don’t give a damn about him. → Gotta get down on Friday.